 - The study was conducted and reviewed by 13 clinical gynecologists from three different universities.

 - A total of 4738 cycles were evaluated

 - Method-Related Pearl-Index 0.6

 We want to offer even more than the current standard.
 That is why we continuously work to optimize Daysy.
 Needs and preferences can change during the daily use of Daysy, which is why we always strive to find the best solution for our users.
 To create and develop a world-class product, attention to detail is just as important as the big picture.
-In the future, we will continue to spare neither cost nor effort to make sure that you are always happy and safe with Daysy!
-Our mission is maximum safety and quality for you!
+In the future, we will continue to spare neither cost nor effort to make sure that you are always happy with Daysy!
+Our mission is maximum accuracy and quality for you!